-If you have been abused or neglected at Lexington of La Grange, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Lexington of La Grange, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Lexington of La Grange?

 Lexington of La Grange is a large nursing center serving Cook County.
 It provides the local community with 120 registered beds and is participating in Medicare and Medicaid programs.
 They offer nursing services and rehabilitation as well as a line of amenities.
 Lexington of La Grange is located at 4735 Willow Springs Road, La Grange, IL and may be reached through telephone number 708-352-6900.
 The Illinois Nursing Home Care Act and Department of Public Health govern Lexington of La Grange.

 Lexington of La Grange’s Address, Phone Number, and Contact Information